websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 ![You can display your Collection using a Collection Page](./about-collections-and-collection-pages/images/01.png)

-A Collection Display Fragment is a type of fragment that represents a Collection.
+A Collection Display Fragment is a type of fragment that shows a Collection.
 As with any other Fragment in Liferay DXP, you can

 ![You can show the Collection's content using a Collection Display Fragment](./about-collections-and-collection-pages/images/02.png)